-In Stage 1, learners begin to show interest in the world around them, awareness of others and of social interactions.
-Learners' actions and mannerisms are treated as communication and interpreted and reacted to by adults.
-Learners are provided with experiences that engage, support and extend their learning, including the use of verbal and non-verbal communication and making choices.
+Learners are provided with experiences that engage, support and extend their learning, including the use of verbal and non-verbal communication, symbols and choice making.

-Learners experience a variety of texts for enjoyment and to extend their experiences of the world around them.
-They listen to, experience and view spoken, written, visual and multimodal texts, with the primary purpose of engaging, entertaining and informing.
+Learners engage with a variety of texts for enjoyment.
+They listen to and role-play reading, and view spoken, written and multimodal texts whose primary purpose is to entertain, as well as some texts that are designed to inform.
 These include at least two of the following suggested text types:

 - traditional oral texts;

-- · picture books;
+- picture books;

-- · various types of stories;
+- various types of stories;

-- · rhyming verse;
+- rhyming verse; poetry;

-- poetry;

-- · nonfiction;

-- film:
+- non-fiction; film;

-- multimodal texts and:
+- multimodal texts; and

 - dramatic performances.

-They experience shared reading, viewing and storytelling using a range of literary texts, and respond to the entertaining nature of literature.
+They participate in shared reading, viewing and storytelling using a range of literary texts, and recognise the entertaining nature of literature.